Road Rage: Legal Consequences & How to Stay Calm Driving

 In addition to planning our travel logistics, having an adaptable mindset is equally essential when navigating through traffic.
 Rather than fixating on arrival times or rigid schedules, remaining open to unforeseen circumstances allows us to approach driving with greater flexibility and patience.

-Stay forgiving
+Stay Forgiving

 When dealing with road rage, it’s important to stay forgiving.
 Taking a deep breath and reminding yourself that everyone makes mistakes can help diffuse tense situations.
 Understanding that the other driver may be stressed or in a rush can also promote forgiveness and empathy, helping you keep calm behind the wheel.